Eventive

 Before any analysis can begin, it’s essential to understand which types of data are worth gathering.
 Effective data collection lays the foundation for insights that drive smarter planning and engagement.

-Knowing who is attending your event, age group, job role, industry, and location helps tailor content, speakers, and experiences.
+• Registration and Demographic Data: Knowing who is attending your event, age group, job role, industry, and location helps tailor content, speakers, and experiences.
 This data also assists in segmenting communication before and after the event.
 With detailed demographic profiles, event planners can personalise messaging and event structure.

-Tracking when attendees arrive, which sessions they join, and how long they stay gives insight into programme effectiveness.
+• Attendance and Check-In Data: Tracking when attendees arrive, which sessions they join, and how long they stay gives insight into programme effectiveness.
 Real-time check-ins through QR codes or RFID ensure accuracy.
 This data helps organisers optimise future schedules and venue logistics.

-Post-event surveys and in-app feedback provide qualitative insights into what attendees liked, disliked, or expected more of.
+• Session Feedback and Survey Responses: Post-event surveys and in-app feedback provide qualitative insights into what attendees liked, disliked, or expected more of.
 This helps measure satisfaction and identifies areas for improvement.
 It also builds a feedback loop that informs long-term planning.

-Data from app interactions, polls, Q&A sessions, and social media mentions highlight how involved participants were.
+• Engagement Metrics: Data from app interactions, polls, Q&A sessions, and social media mentions highlight how involved participants were.
 High engagement often correlates with better overall experience.
 These metrics also indicate what content resonated most.

-Tracking booth visits, scan rates, or meeting requests adds depth to understanding B2B engagement.
+• Exhibitor and Sponsor Interactions: Tracking booth visits, scan rates, or meeting requests adds depth to understanding B2B engagement.
 This information is critical for sponsors seeking clear outcomes.
 It also demonstrates event value beyond attendance numbers.

 Turning Insights into Actionable Strategies